 Sometimes things go badly.
 It’s always a good idea to create a backup before starting bulk operations.
 Read more about backing up your Jira Cloud site.

-Things to keep in mind if you migrate from classic to next-gen
+Things to keep in mind if you migrate from company-managed to team-managed

-Next-gen projects and classic projects are technically quite different, so a few things can break when you migrate from a classic software project to a next-gen software project.
+Team-managed projects and company-managed projects are technically quite different, so a few things can break when you migrate from a company-managed software project to a team-managed software project.
 For example:

-Epic links and issue links: Any issue links in your classic project will not exist in your next-gen project.
+Epic links and issue links: Any issue links in your company-managed project will not exist in your team-managed project.
 The issues themselves will still exist, but the links between them won't.

 Subtasks: All subtasks will be lost in this migration process.

-Custom fields: These must be recreated in your new next-gen project.
+Custom fields: These must be recreated in your new team-managed project.

-Story points estimation: This data will be lost, however you'll be able to start using story points estimation by enabling the Estimation feature in your next-gen project.
+Story points estimation: This data will be lost, however you'll be able to start using story points estimation by enabling the Estimation feature in your team-managed project.

 Stuck?
 Need more help?